Independent progressive

-Independent progressive is a description in the United Kingdom and elsewhere, to denote a political progressive, who lacks a formal affiliation to a party.
+Independent progressive is a description used both in the United Kingdom and elsewhere to denote a political progressive who lacks a formal affiliation to a party.

 In the United Kingdom

 In the late 19th century/early 20th century, the Progressive Party was formed as a party in that contested local government elections in London.
 Members included those who stood at parliamentary elections as either Liberal or Labour party candidates.

 At a national level, the relationship that existed between the Liberal and Labour parties from 1906 to 1918 was referred to as the Progressive Alliance.

 At the 1935 General Election, just one candidate stood as an independent progressive, and that was Gerald Bailey at Aldershot.
 Bailey, a Quaker, had stood as a Liberal in 1929 and since 1930 had run the National Peace Council.

 Popular Front

 In the late 1930s, many, including prominent Labour politician Sir Stafford Cripps, advocated a Popular Front in which the Labour and Liberal parties would unite with other groups on the left to counter the Conservative-dominated National Government.
 The idea was for the parties of the left to agree to support only one candidate at constituency level.
 In most cases this would be a known member of either the Labour or Liberal parties, but sometimes it would be a candidate of neither party, who would be supported by both parties as an independent progressive.

 During the 1935-45 parliament, a number of candidates stood in by-elections as independent progressives:

 Thomas Edmund Harvey, a former Liberal MP, won the 1937 Combined English Universities by-election, gaining a seat from the Conservatives.

 Sir Peter Chalmers Mitchell fought the 1938 Combined Scottish Universities by-election.

 Sandy Lindsay fought the 1938 Oxford by-election.

 Vernon Bartlett won the 1938 Bridgwater by-election, gaining the seat from the Conservatives.

 Dr Billy Carritt, a member of the Communist party, fought the 1939 Westminster Abbey by-election.